dot-slash/torproxy/README.md

 It's very early alpha!
 Requires installation of the `libnotify-bin` package to function properly.
 May require tweaking of some of (currently) hardcoded variables, depending on you system settings and tor installation.

-New addition: launch a Torbrowser instance from the menu, configured to run in transparent proxy mode (requires Torbrowser, obviously).
+**New addition:** launch a Torbrowser instance from the menu, configured to run in transparent proxy mode! (requires Torbrowser, obviously).

 #### Screenshots ####